Menemerus minshullae: Description

 The male's carapace is low and black with white lines formed of hairs on the edges.
 There is a light patch on the head that blends into a streak on the main body.
 There are white hairs on the eye field and brown bristles near the eyes.
+It has a sternum that is lighter in colour than its carapace.
 The spider has a very low clypeus that also has white hairs.
-The chelicerae are dark brown; the labium, maxillae and sternum are lighter.
+Its chelicerae are dark brown; its labium and maxillae are lighter.
 The elongated dark brown abdomen is between 2.2 and 2.5 mm long and 1.4 and 1.5 mm wide.
 It is covered in thin, translucent hairs with a similar large, leaf-shaped, fawn patch to the female.
-The underside is brown.
-It has greyish-brown spinnerets.
-The front legs are dark brown, the remainder lighter with dark stripes.
+Its underside is brown.

+Unlike the female, the male Menemerus minshullae has greyish-brown spinnerets.
+Its front legs are dark brown, the remainder lighter with dark stripes.
 They are covered in dense brown hairs.
-The pedipalp is brown with white hairs.
+Its pedipalp, a sensory organ near its head, is brown with white hairs.
 There are also hairs on the base of the cymbium.
-The palpal bulb is oval with a wide furrow evident down the centre and a short embolus and a larger accompanying conductor that almost dominates it.
-The bulb has short bloated femur and a wide tibial apophysis, or appendage, which has a distinctive valley-like morphology.
+Attached the cymbium, the spider's palpal bulb is oval with a wide furrow evident down the centre and a short embolus at its tip.
+The embolus has a larger accompanying conductor that almost dominates it.
+The pedipalp has short bloated femur and a wide tibial apophysis, or appendage, which has a distinctive valley-like morphology.

-Spiders of the Menemerus genus are difficult to distinguish.
-The copulatory organs help to identify Menemerus minshullae, particularly the strongly sclerotized edges to the two large oval depressions in the female epigyne.
-The male can be differentiated from other related spiders by its small embolus and conductor, and particularly its sclerotized end.
+Spiders of the Menemerus genus are difficult to distinguish without careful consideration.
+A close observation of its copulatory organs helps to identify the female Menemerus minshullae, particularly the strongly sclerotized edges to the two large oval depressions in its epigyne.
+The male can be differentiated from related spiders by its small embolus and conductor, and particularly its sclerotized end.

+Behaviour

+Due to their good eyesight, Menemerus spiders are mostly diurnal hunters.
+They attack using a complex approach to their prey and are generally more proactive in comparison to web-spinning spiders.
+The spiders will eat a wide range of prey, including nectar.
+They undertake complex displays and dances during courtship.
+Some of these will involve two males and a female.
+The males also undertake aggressive displays between themselves.